Using human shampoo instead of dog shampoo for allergies

 These compounds reduce inflammation and help ease other allergy symptoms.

-If your dog reacts to medicated shampoos and prefer herbal shampoos, find those that contain ginger or rosemary.
+If your dog reacts to medicated shampoos and prefers herbal shampoos, find those that contain ginger or rosemary.

 Note: Itching and scratching can become uncontrollable and cause excruciating pain.
 Ask your dog’s vet for an anti-pain medicine.
 Or you may check your local pet supply shop for over the counter pain meds for dogs.